 The Reading Subject Leader is: Miss J Wilson

-At Girnhill Infant School, reading is a key part of all children’s learning and progress and the vast majority of children leave our school as confident readers with a real love of reading.
+At Girnhill Infant School, reading is a key part of all children’s learning and progress and regular reading at home is vital in supporting these achievements.
+The vast majority of children leave our school as confident readers with a real love of reading.
 Last year, the number of children reading at the highest standard when they left our school was above the national average.

 The school’s main reading scheme is provided by ‘Oxford Reading Tree’ and is colour banded to ensure that appropriate challenge is provided as children’s reading skills develop.
 The reading scheme is constantly evolving to match our children’s interests and as a result the children are provided with books that not only challenge but also interest them.
 Children take home their reading record and their reading book every day so that parents can help their child to practise and improve their reading and we appreciate this support enormously.
 The reading record is used to provide parents with the opportunity to celebrate and comment on their child’s reading and to communicate with their child’s teacher on a regular basis.
 We host regular reading meetings for parents and provide a parent booklet for each year group with ideas and information on how parents can best support children’s reading at home.